World trade: an analysis by industry

 In the trade slowdown phase of the first half of 2019, investment and electronic goods slowed down the most

-Published by Luigi Bidoia. .Conjuncture Global demand Foreign markets Economic trends
+Published by Luigi Bidoia. .Conjuncture Global demand Foreign markets Global economic trends

 Log in to use the pretty print function and embed function.